azawawi/SwiftyZeroMQ/README.md

 ## Project Goals

-- Provide an easy to use API to ZeroMQ using Swift language idioms
+- [ ] Provide an easy to use API to ZeroMQ using Swift language idioms
-- Provide up to date ZeroMQ binaries for iOS and the macOS plaforms
+- [x] Provide up to date ZeroMQ binaries for iOS
-- Support linux and macOS plaforms for server-side projects
+- [ ] Support linux and macOS plaforms for server-side projects
-- Support iOS platform for mobile app projects
+- [x] Support iOS platform for mobile app projects
+- [ ] CocoaPods support
+- [ ] Carthage support
+- [ ] Swift package manager support
+- [ ] More official ZeroMQ examples written
+- [ ] Wrap more ZeroMQ API

 ## Example